Installing IVy

 If you want to run from the source tree for development purposes, do this instead:

-$ sudo pip3 install -e .
+$ pip3 install -e .

 Optionally, build the experimental Ivy v2.0 compiler: